stevenw47/koup/README.md

 Koup is *not* designed to be a method of playing Coup online.
 Rather, it is an augmentation of real-life play that allows you to use your phone as the "cards".
 You can then perform the same actions on those cards as you would normally.
 It also helps you manage your coins (so you don't need to count) and does the shuffling of the deck for you (read: hassle free)!

+## Note
+Due to limitations with (free) Heroku, the backend will automatically sleep after 30 minutes of inactivity.
+Therefore, the first call to the backend (most likely after clicking `Create Game`) may take ~30 sec while the dyno wakes up.

 ## Todo
 - Have proper error handling (currently does an alert)
 - Change favicon